Sandul-Jayakody/Library-Management-System/README.md

 # Library-Management-System
-A Library Management System developed as the semester project for OOP module.
+A Library Management System developed as the semester project for OOP-II module.

 // Created By- Sandul Jayakody